Always wanted to visit the Land of the Rising Sun, but not sure when to go? This year is the best time to visit Japan – here's why...

 Explore Japan with the holiday experts.
 TUI's incredible Japan Unmasked tour takes in Tokyo, Kyoto, Hiroshima and more, and has the services of a knowledgeable guide.

 Comfortable, non-stop flights to Tokyo and Osaka with the UK's own carrier, British Airways.

-“Japan often has a reputation for being an expensive place to travel, but with a bit of planning ahead it’s absolutely possible to have an affordable trip to Japan and it can even be a cheaper holiday destination than several places in Western Europe.”
+ICE’s Head of UK, Louis Bridger, said: “We’re expecting interest in Japan will continue to skyrocket after the World Cup as it’s sure to inspire holidaymakers to tick it off their bucket lists.
+Japan often has a reputation for being an expensive place to travel, but with a bit of planning ahead it’s absolutely possible to have an affordable trip to Japan and it can even be a cheaper holiday destination than several places in Western Europe.”

 It seems that now is the time to visit Japan, so we’ve got tips on how to beat the crowds, get a great deal, and see the cherry blossom on your Japan holiday.
 Here’s why you should visit Japan now (or as soon as possible!).

 1. There’s a party going on this summer

-4. It’s your next chance to see the cherry blossom
+5. 2020 is your next chance to see the cherry blossom

+Cherry blossom season (March to May) is by far the most beguiling time to visit Japan, and the pink blooms are celebrated all over the country with festivals and picnics.
 You won’t just find cherry blossom (sakura) on the trees: it’s in snacks, on souvenirs, and even sprinkled on Starbucks.
 The arrival of the blooms is forecast on television: a petal-by-petal analysis of Japan’s most enchanting season.